-[Interview] Not like the last time: why Gaza is new 'rip' in Belgian society
+[Interview] Not like last time: Why Gaza is a new 'rip' in Belgian society

 The Arab-Israeli conflict tends to split Belgium into three psychological groups — Jews, Muslims, and the rest, who "don't get" the "intensity of emotion" in the minority communities, Kobo said.

-"[Israeli-occupied] Jerusalem is home to the third-most holy pace in Islam [the al-Aqsa mosque].
+"[Israeli-occupied] Jerusalem is home to the third-most holy pace in Islam [the Al-Aqsa Mosque].
 There's 75 years of humiliation in the heart of the Muslim world.
 For Jewish people, it's, of course, the trauma of the Holocaust," he said.

 "For the rest of Belgium, it's very far from home — there's a disconnect," he added.